mychuang/leedcodeJS/03/README.md

-# LeedCode 挑戰 : Counter II
+# Closure : Counter II

 Write a function createCounter.
 It should accept an initial integer init.
 It should return an object with three functions.<br>